 Mobile, cable and wireline operators are integrating IEEE 802.11 technology into their networks, investing in significant build outs of network infrastructure.
 They consider WLAN technology as an essential part of their offer.

 These facts highlight that the role of unlicensed devices in the national economy and in meeting user demand is now so important that it requires a close examination of how the 5 GHz band can best be utilized to enable continued expansion of this technology.
-In the course of this proceeding, the Commission is going to need to make a series of decisions for each of the subbands identified in the Notice.
+In the course of this proceeding, the Commission is going to need to make a series of decisions for each of the sub-bands identified in the Notice.
 In IEEE 802’s view, those decisions need to be weighed with one eye on the remarkable importance of IEEE 802.11 technology to meet the growing demand for wireless technologies that efficiently and effectively move large amounts of data.
 IEEE 802.11 has designed IEEE 802.11ac technologies to use existing 5 GHz spectrum, and Commission adoption of the proposed rules and expanding access to spectrum will enable the technology to evolve to its highest and best use.
 The need for expanded spectrum access is clearly evident from this record.

 Record provides strong support for issuing a series of final decisions to improve U-NII operations in the band as soon as possible.